spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 ### Identity Provider

 The default setting is **Palette**.

+<br />

-This makes Palette the IDP, so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.
+- **Palette**: No configuration is required.
+This setting makes Palette the IDP, so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.

-If you change this setting to **Inherit from Organization**, you must configure OpenID Connect (OIDC) authentication.
-You can configure OIDC two ways:

-- In Tenant Admin scope, navigate to **Tenant Settings > SSO**, choose **OIDC**, and provide your third-party IDP details.
+- **Inherit from Organization**: This setting requires you to configure OIDC authentication in Tenant Settings.
+In Tenant Admin scope, navigate to **Tenant Settings > SSO**, choose **OIDC**, and provide your third-party IDP details.

-- In **Tenant Settings > SSO**, if you choose **None** or **SAML**, you must configure OIDC manually in the Kubernetes pack.

 For more information, check out the [SSO Setup](/user-management/saml-sso) guide.

-<br />
+- **None**: For all cloud services except Azure AKS, this setting requires you to configure OpenID Connect (OIDC) authentication.
+Azure AKS clusters require authentication through Active Directory (AD).

-### Enable OIDC Authentication
+### Enable OIDC or Active Directory Authentication

-You only need to manually enable OIDC authentication for this pack if your cluster is in a private cloud and you change the **Access** default setting to **Public**.
+You only need to manually enable authentication for this pack if you change the **Identify Provider** setting to **None**.
 The basic method to enable OIDC authentication can be used for all cloud services except Amazon EKS and Azure AKS.

 <br />